ACADEMIC ARTICLES

 Abstract: African Americans, Latinos, and Native Americans aspire to do well in school but often fall short of this goal.
 We use identity-based motivation theory as an organizing framework to understand how macrolevel social stratification factors including minority-ethnic group membership and low socioeconomic position (e.g. parental education, income) and the stigma they carry, matter.
 Macrolevel social stratification differentially exposes students to contexts in which choice and control are limited and stigma is evoked, shaping identity-based motivation in three ways.
 Stratification influences which behaviors likely feel congruent with important identities, undermines belief that one’s actions and effort matter, and skews chronic interpretation of one’s experienced difficulties with schoolwork from interpreting experienced difficulty as implying importance (e.g., “it’s for me”) toward implying “impossibility.”
 Because minority students have high aspirations, policies should invest in de-stigmatizing, scalable, universal, identity-based motivation-bolstering institutions and interventions.
 [ResearchGate PDF]

-Oyserman, D., Lewis, N. A., Jr., Yan, V. X., Fisher, O., O’Donnell, S. C., & Horowitz, E. (2017).
+Oyserman, D., Lewis Jr, N. A., Yan, V. X., Fisher, O., O’Donnell, S. C., & Horowitz, E. (2017).
 An identity-based motivation framework for self-regulation.
 Psychological Inquiry, 28 (2-3), 139-147.
 DOI: 10.1080/1047840X.2017.1337406

 Abstract: Will you be going to that networking lunch?
 Will you be tempted by a donut at 4 pm?
 If, like many people, your responses are based on your gut sense of who you are –shy or outgoing, a treat lover or a dieter, you made three assumptions about identity– that motivation and behavior are identity-based, that identities are chronically on the mind, and that identities are stable.
 If identities have worth and value then people should make sense of their experiences through the lens of these identities.
 If identities are stable and chronically on the mind, then no matter the setting, meaning making will be stable and people should be able to use their identities to control and regulate themselves.
 Many conceptual models are based on these assumptions.
 But just because these assumptions are common and useful does not mean they are correct.
 Identity-based motivation theory predicts that identity stability is a useful illusion but that thinking about the self is for doing –identity accessibility and content is flexibly attuned to contextual constraints and affordances.
 What is stable is not the content or structure of the self or the accessibility of a particular self-content or self-structure, but rather the motivation to use the self to make meaning.
 This flexibility is a design feature, not a flaw.
 Identities orient and focus attention on some features of the immediate context and render other features irrelevant or meaningless.
 Identity-based motivation theory provides a new way to understand self-regulation by focusing on how immediate context shapes which identities and self-concepts are on the mind what identities imply for meaning making.
 [ResearchGate PDF]